 The following companies offer travel insurance for people with disabilities:

-- Tel: 0800 888 6195
+Avanti Travel - 0800 888 6195

-- Tel: 01708 339295
+All Clear Insurance - 01708 339295

 Organisations providing special wishes, trips and holidays

 Starlight arranges wishes for children with life limiting or life-threatening conditions, aged 4 - 18.
 Wishes can be anything from a special holiday to a longed meeting with an idol to a computer to play games on.

 When You Wish Upon a Star help sick children fulfil their dreams, ie a vist to Lapland, a special day out or a trip to Disney.

 The Willow Foundation arranges special days for seriously ill young people aged 16 - 40 years of age.
 Days are tailored to meet an individuals wish.